Classic Motorcycle Build

 Summer Riding

-If you ride where temperatures go into the triple digits, you know how it feels to sit motionless on a running motorcycle while wearing a leather jacket!
+If you ride where temperatures go into the 90's and above, you know how it feels to sit motionless on a running motorcycle while wearing a leather jacket!

 Mesh jackets are made from abrasion resistant material which allow airflow through the jacket.
 Most have body armor at the shoulders and elbows, and some have a pocket for back armor.